Russia’s business ties to the West took 30 years to build and one week to shatter

 “Our priority is the step-by-step integration of Russia into the European and world economy,” Putin told the conference, stressing Russia’s desire to double its economy and attract investment in high-tech and aerospace sectors, too.
 Such cooperation, he said, three years into his presidency, would be “a great investment in strengthening Europe’s stability.”

-Computer-chip manufacturers, shipping companies and a host of exporters are halting deliveries to Russia to comply with sanctions.
+Computer chip manufacturers, shipping companies and a host of exporters are halting deliveries to Russia to comply with sanctions.
 Western nations are closing their skies and ports to Russian planes and vessels.
 European retailers are shuttering shops in Russia, and some oil traders are declining to buy Russian crude.

 Russia’s economic integration with the outside world was never smooth and easy.
 Corruption and lawlessness often throttled industrial development, leaving the country too dependent on exporting its natural resources.
 The rigged privatization of oil and metals companies in the 1990s left an oligarchic class in charge of the economy.